Little Ice Age: Middle East

-The lengthy drought as well as the cold winters led to the destruction of imperial systems which all led to a series of uprisings collectively known as the Celali Rebellion, c.
+The drought and cold led to a series of uprisings collectively known as the Celali Rebellion, c.
 1596–1610.
+(In February 1621, the Bosphorus Strait in Istanbul froze over completely.)
 The rebellion became the longest-lasting internal challenge to state power in the Ottoman Empire's six centuries of existence.
-The goal of the Celali Rebellion was not to overthrow the Ottoman government; rather, it was an attempt to get newly appointed governorships.
-The Ottoman Empire did not fully recover from the Little Ice Age for around a hundred years, even then they were considered weakened with a large population loss.
+The demand of the rebels was not to overthrow the Ottoman government but to replace certain regional governors.
+The Ottoman Empire did not fully recover from the Little Ice Age for around a hundred years, and were left with a large population loss.